salcode/bootstrap4-genesis/README.md

 ### PHP

-Any files added to the `includes/` directory, will be run on the `genesis_setup` action.
+Any PHP files added to the `includes/` directory, will be run on the `genesis_setup` action hook.
 Adding new files for each modification is a good way to keep your changes modular.

 ### CSS